RMS Olympic: Sinking of U-103

-In the early hours of 12 May 1918, while en route for France in the English Channel with U.S. troops under the command of Captain Hayes, Olympic sighted a surfaced U-boat 500 m ahead.
-Olympics gunners opened fire at once, and the ship turned to ram the submarine, which immediately crash dived to 30 m and turned to a parallel course.
-Almost immediately afterwards Olympic struck the submarine just aft of her conning tower with her port propeller slicing through 's pressure hull.
+In the early hours of 12 May 1918, while en route for France in the English Channel with US troops under the command of Captain Hayes, Olympic sighted a surfaced U-boat 550 yd ahead.
+Olympics gunners opened fire at once, and the ship turned to ram the submarine, which immediately crash dived to 16 fathom and turned to a parallel course.
+Almost immediately afterwards, Olympic struck the submarine just aft of her conning tower with her bow slicing through 's pressure hull.
 The crew of U-103 blew her ballast tanks, scuttled and abandoned the submarine.
 Olympic did not stop to pick up survivors, but continued on to Cherbourg.
 Meanwhile, had sighted a distress flare and picked up 31 survivors from U-103.
 Olympic returned to Southampton with at least two hull plates dented and her prow twisted to one side, but not breached.

 It was subsequently discovered that U-103 had been preparing to torpedo Olympic when she was sighted, but the crew were not able to flood the two stern torpedo tubes.
 For his service, Captain Hayes was awarded the DSO.
 Some American soldiers on board paid for a plaque to be placed in one of Olympics lounges to commemorate the event, it read:

 This tablet presented by the 59th Regiment United States Infantry commemorates the sinking of the German submarine U103 by Olympic on May 12th 1918 in latitude 49 degrees 16 minutes north longitude 4 degrees 51 minutes west on the voyage from New York to Southampton with American troops...

-During the war, Olympic is reported to have carried up to 201,000 troops and other personnel, burning 347,000 tons of coal and travelling about 184000 miles.
+During the war, Olympic is reported to have carried up to 201,000 troops and other personnel, burning 347,000 tons of coal and travelling about 160000 nmi.
 Olympics war service earned her the nickname Old Reliable.
 Her captain was knighted in 1919 for "valuable services in connection with the transport of troops".

 Olympic holds the distinction of being the only passenger liner to ram – and sink – a German U-Boat during the First World War.